Farama-Foundation/PettingZoo/README.md

     observations, rewards, dones, info = env.step(actions)
 ```

-The way we handle multiple agents is that the enviroment assigns each agent an integer ID, and everything is passed as dictionaries with the IDs as keys, i.e.:
+The way we handle multiple agents is that the environment assigns each agent an integer ID, and everything is passed as dictionaries with the IDs as keys, i.e.:

 ```
 observations = {0:[first agent's observation], 1:[second agent's observation] ... n:[n-1th agent's observation]}